curtcox/ruby-engine-drivers/README.md

 If you are getting started head on over to https://developer.acaprojects.com/ to get setup.

-Please read the [contributor guide](.github/CONTRIBUTING.md) for project guidelines, or check [support](.github/SUPPORT.md) for assistance.
+Please read the [contributor guide](.github/CONTRIBUTING.md) for project guidelines, or check [support](.github/SUPPORT.md) if you're lost.